 Our educational philosophy, to teach and encourage students to become resourceful and compassionate individuals, gets results.
 In 2010, 87% of college applications were accepted.
 Students in the past three graduating classes, which average 16 students, have been offered an average of approximately $60,000,in merit-based scholarships.

-College counseling is one of The Grauer School’s true strengths, and a prime reason people seek admissions.
+College counseling is one of The Grauer School’s true strengths and a prime reason people seek admission.
 The Grauer School’s faculty and staff are true partners with your family as students navigate the path to college and beyond.
 Our comprehensive college counseling curriculum is designed to help students determine the best college for their personal and academic goals, help them gain acceptance.

 Admission to a student’s college of choice is one of the core concerns of every family who attends The Grauer School.
 Each student at our school is part of an enriched path which includes mastery learning and honors options in all academic areas.
 Students choose from nearly 150 courses, and will experience humanitarian expeditions around the globe along with an academic profile of distinction.
 These factors enable most Grauer students to gain acceptance to and obtain scholarship money from more colleges than they expected.
 This is a common occurrence at our school.

 College counseling begins when students are in 8th grade, with an explanation of how high school transcripts are used by colleges to evaluate applicants.
 9th graders are taught how to write a resume that includes leadership, extracurricular activities, awards, and athletics.
 10th grade students may choose from at least one college expedition per year until they graduate.
 Click here for more details on our college counseling timetable.